shuskey/Sketch-A-Doodle/Assets/Readme.txt

 [ ] Can this run as a Web App

 -- COMPLETE --
+[X] Git rid of Scriptable object for current maze level.
 [X] Guest looses its default spot when it is no longer alphabetically lower than another name [X] Snap picture screen should go right to 'edit' screen after 'Snap' [X] Edit screen can re-initialize high scores - Add Clear all HighScores ability.